ONSdigital/application-profile/csvw.md

 **NOTE** : You need to be aware of whitespace.
 In both your csv and JSON file.

-## How to write muliple csvs in JSON-LD
+## How to write multiple csvs in JSON-LD

 When writing your JSON-LD file to accompany your csv, you can write it in a way to include multiple csvs.